c-simonian/vip-applications/README.md

 # Vertically Integrated Projects Program

-Use this repository to accompany your application to the Vertically Integrated Projects Program at Oregon State University.
+Use this repository to accompany your application to the Vertically Integrated Projects program at Oregon State University.
 After completing the steps below, please be sure to complete the whole application form - your fork of this repo is not the only thing to do!

 ## Goal

-Demonstrate your level of tool, programming and workflow proficiencies as part of your application to the VIP Program.
+Demonstrate your level of tool, programming and workflow proficiencies as part of your application to the VIP program.
 Generate a forked repository that shows a commit history, issue, feature branch, implementation, unit test, and pull request.

 ## What to Do